Choosing a VPS hosting

 I’m in no way an Oracle expert and my opinion has no influence but still I’d like to point out on a ridiculously stupid behavior caused by a hidden Oracle’s parameter called _enable_NUMA_optimization.
 As I’ve been told by our DBAs, in Oracle 9 this option was set to FALSE but in Oracle 10.2.0.1 they decided to change its default value to TRUE.
 Not a big deal.
 A metalink note pledges that setting this option to TRUE improves the performance by splitting SGA into multiple segments (ipcs -a confirms that) and as a result reduces the total number of remote cache misses on a large system.
 But in the real life it’s not as glaring as it sounds.
 Conversely, with this parameter set to TRUE don’t even think about adding/removing SBs/CMUs into your big and beefy Sun box.

-Oracle does not support dynamic reconfiguration with instance up while running
+Per Oracle development, adding/removing processor groups are not supported.
+Oracle does not support dynamic reconfiguration with instance up while running on Solaris 5.9 or 10 when NUMA is enabled.

 Isn’t that sweat?!